-Next, we are going to proof (re-hydrate) the yeast.
-Technically, most modern yeast doesn't need to be re-hydrated.
+Next, we are going to proof (rehydrate) the yeast.
+Technically, most modern-day yeast doesn't need to be rehydrated.
 It can just be added straight to the dough.
 However, I like to proof my yeast to ensure it's alive as well as kickstart it.

-You'll know your yeast is alive if it becomes foamy on top after re-hydrating in the water around 110°F. Just make sure the water isn't too hot.
-Your yeast will die in temperatures around 138°F.
+You'll know your yeast is alive if it becomes foamy on top after rehydrating in the water at around 110°F (43°C).
+Just make sure the water isn't too hot.
+Your yeast will die in temperatures around 138°F (58°C).

 Mix the Dough

-Next, it's time to mix all the ingredients together to form our challah dough.
-We're using a mixing method called the straight dough method with a little moderation since we need to add fat & sugar to our enriched dough.
+Next, it's time to mix all the ingredients together to form the challah dough.
+We're using a mixing method called the straight dough method with a little moderation since we need to add fat and sugar to the enriched dough.

-Basically, the straight dough method is a system for mixing our ingredients together to help form a well developed bread recipe.
-It takes less time than other mixing methods since you simply combine and mix all the ingredients together without any resting time in between.
+Basically, the straight dough method is a system for mixing the ingredients together to help form a well-developed bread recipe.
+It takes less time than other mixing methods since you combine and mix all the ingredients together without any resting time in between.

 Be sure that you have mixed the dough long enough to form the proper gluten structure.
-Enriched doughs can take longer for the sugar to develop because of the sugar and fat.
+Enriched doughs can take longer to develop because of the added sugar and fat.